adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 ## 2. Implementing entire standard is very hard and sometimes unnecessary

 When choosing the polyfill technique, you unfortunately paint yourself into a corner &mdash; you now have to recreate all aspects of that API.
-This makes the job significantly harder, perhaps impossible *and* is often unnecessary to build the feature you want.
+This makes the job significantly harder, perhaps impossible *and* is often unnecessary.
 This is why context is so important.
 Let's explore this further with two examples.

 ### 2.1 A polyfill that works